webmastersmith/WGU_Cloud_Computing/D325_CompTIA_Network+N10-008/CompTIA_Network+N10-008.md

 %

-- **Load balancing**: multiple servers providing same function. distributes request. fault tolerant, DDos attacks.
+- **Load balancing**: multiple servers providing same function. distributes request. fault tolerant, DDoS attacks.
   - layer 4: basic load-balancer.
-  - layer 7: decisions based on application data request.
+  - layer 7: decisions based on packet content.
-- **Multipathing**: more than one physical link to another node. anywhere that link redundancy is required.
+- **Multipathing**: network node has more than one physical link to another node. link redundancy.
   - SAN multipathing: iSCSI. more than one dedicated link to SAN.
 Nic Teaming is used for switches.
   - Multiple ISPs: more than one path to internet.
-- **Network interface card (NIC) teaming**: multiple NICs
+- **Network interface card (NIC) teaming**: multiple NICs. bandwidth link1 + bandwidth link2 = total bandwidth.
 - **Redundant hardware/clusters**: fault tolerance. backup if something fails. running configs are same as startup configs and backed up.
   - **Switches**: each one of these will cause the system to go down if there is no redundancy. backup config, MAC tables, security settings.
   - **Routers**: virtual IP shared with all redundant routers.